 We partner and collaborate with outside organizations and companies that bring value to our members, resulting in useful discounts and additional benefits.
 Our members receive web design services, legal consultation, online data storage, and full-text academic articles all at a discounted rate.
 See the member benefits to learn more.

 Membership in MPA is one of the most valuable investments you will make in your profession.
 Your membership accelerates your professional career or private practice to the next level and empowers you, with the tools and resources we offer, to be the best you can be.

 MPA EXISTS BECAUSE WE BELIEVE… [click here]

 Tabitha is an Associate Professor in the Department of Postsecondary Teaching and Learning, in the College of Education and Human Development, at the University of Minnesota.
-She was previously on the MPA Women’s Division and she’ll be serving on the Governing Council until 2014.
+She was previously on the MPA Women’s Division and she’ll be serving on the Governing Council through 2014.